NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ***************

 Schedules for a variety of building features can be 1) specified via simple inputs, 2) specified via detailed inputs, or 3) defaulted.
+It is allowed to use simple, detailed, and defaulted values in the same HPXML run.

 Simple Schedule Inputs
 ~~~~~~~~~~~~~~~~~~~~~~